-All articles submitted to the WJAE are subjected to a double blinded peer review process to ensure the originality, quality and consistency.
-Please also visit our journal's "Publication Ethics and Malpractice" page for additional information on code of practice guides that we commit to follow.
+All articles submitted to the WJAE are subjected to a double blinded peer-review process to ensure originality, quality and consistency.
+Please also visit Publication Ethics and Malpractice for additional information on the code of practice guides that we commit to follow.

 The process consists of the following steps:

-4. The authors are notified about the decision.
+4) The authors are notified about the decision.

-5. Once review process is completed with an "Accept" decision the authors will be asked to cooperate with WJAE editorial desk for copy-editing and proof-reading for timely publication of their article.
+5) Once review process is completed with an "Accept" decision, the authors will be asked to cooperate with WJAE editorial desk for copyediting and proofreading for timely publication of their article.

-Note that decisions of the Editorial Board who are responsible for the final decision are final.
+Note that decisions of the Editorial Board, who are responsible for the final decision, are final.
 Further, note that editorial board might change its decision if the due dates are not respected.